Our Impact

 For a child born in the UK today, it's recognised that their educational opportunities and life chances are strongly linked to their parents’ socio-economic background.
 The difficulties for many lower income families have been magnified since the pandemic and its effects are a real threat to social mobility.

-Currently disadvantaged pupils in England are now as much as seven months behind their more privileged peers at school, including the gaps that grew in the last year.
-We want to close this gap.
+Our mission is to facilitate access to top education for those who otherwise would be unable to gain the life changing transformative experience that this provides.
 Not only for school aged children but also for students about to make the decision to go to University or train in a vocational course.
 Access to universities is a crucial component for individuals’ social mobility prospects.

-Collins Educational Trust has been funding the education journey for disadvantaged people with talent for 20 years and is helping create the opportunities for them to achieve.
+The Collins Educational Trust has been funding the education journey for disadvantaged people with talent for 20 years and is helping create the opportunities for them to achieve.
+In our first 20 years we have facilitated this journey for 75 individuals, with total grants paid out now totalling almost £750,000 with a further £160,000 committed.

-Collins Educational Trust has already granted over £680,000 in school bursaries, specialised vocational courses and student’s studying the arts.
+Collins Educational Trust has already granted over £750,000 in school bursaries, specialised vocational courses and student’s studying the arts, with a further £161,000 already committed for future grants.

 Higher education is one of the most important factors of social mobility in the UK.
 Those students from less well-off backgrounds who attend university are 4x more likely to become socially mobile and achieve higher income brackets.